CamiloBaeza/Action_jupyter_to_py/README.md

 whit Github actions

-this repo demos the action by dowloading a csv
+this repo demos the action by dowloading a csvs